 Blockchain governance is a process that allows participants to vote on-chain using their staked tokens.

-When the reward for mining crypto assets (like Bitcoin) decreased to one half of its previous value.
+When the block reward for mining crypto assets (like Bitcoin) is decreased to one half of its previous value.

 The output produced by the hash function once data is mapped on the blockchain.